vanHeemstraSystems/postgresql-hasura-graphql/300/100/200/README.md

 index.html

 In ```index.html``` we replace the reference for d3 to the local json data file ```cereal.json``` by the REST GET request URL ```https://hasura-7exz.onrender.com/api/rest/cereal```

+To test the index.html file locally, you can visit https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb and click the "Launch app" button after installation of the "Web Server for Chrome" extension.
+Set the folder in which you host index.html and visit the URL (here: http://127.0.0.1:8887) to see your web page.

 == screenshot should go here ==